The Cheat (1915 film): Plot

-She takes it to Tori/Arakau, but he says she cannot buy her way out of their bargain.
-When she struggles against his advances, he takes his heated brand used to mark his possessions and brands her with it on the shoulder.
-In their struggle after that, she finds a gun on the floor and shoots him.
+She takes it to Tori, but he says she cannot buy her way out of their bargain.
+When she struggles against his advances, he takes his heated brand and uses it to brand Edith on the shoulder.
+In the ensuing struggle, she finds a gun on the floor and shoots him.
 She runs away just as Richard, hearing the struggle, bursts into the house.
-He finds the check he wrote to his wife there.
-Tori/Arakau is only wounded in the shoulder, not killed; when his servants call the police, Richard declares that he shot him, and Tori/Arakau does not dispute this.
+He finds Tori, who is wounded in the shoulder but alive, and the check he wrote to his wife on the floor.
+When Tori's servants call the police, Richard declares that he shot him, and Tori does not dispute this.

-Edith pleads with Tori/Arakau not to press charges, but he refuses to spare Richard.
+Edith pleads with Tori not to press charges, but he refuses to spare Richard.
 She visits Richard in his jail cell and confesses everything, and he orders her not to tell anyone else and let him take the blame.
-At the crowded trial, both he and Tori/Arakau, his arm in a sling, testify that he was the shooter but will not say why.
+At the trial, which draws a huge crowd of spectators, both Richard and Tori, his arm in a sling, testify that he was the shooter, but will not say why.
 The jury finds Richard guilty.

-This is too much for Edith, and she rushes to the witness stand and shouts that she shot Tori/Arakau "and this is my defense".
-She bares her shoulder and shows everyone in the courtroom the brand on her shoulder.
-The male spectators are infuriated and rush to the front, clearly intending to lynch Tori/Arakau.
+This is too much for Edith, and she rushes to the witness stand and shouts that she shot Tori, "and this is my defense".
+She bares her shoulder and shows everyone in the courtroom the brand.
+Infuriated male spectators rush to the front, clearly intending to lynch Tori.
 The judge protects him and manages to hold them off.
 He then sets aside the verdict, and the prosecutor withdraws the charges.
 Richard lovingly and protectively leads the chastened Edith from the courtroom.